-Tauranga provides one of the most beautiful and diverse backdrops for filming purposes.
+Tauranga provides one of the most beautiful and diverse backdrops for videography and photography purposes.

 Depending on the scale of your project, filming in the city’s public open spaces might require prior approval.
-This includes filming in parks, reserves (including Mauao and McLaren Falls park), roads, streets and footpaths and applies for general as well as commercial filming.
+This includes in our parks, reserves (including Mauao and McLaren Falls park), roads, streets and footpaths and applies for general as well as commercial filming and photography.

 How long does it take to get approval